burnsr77/burnsr77.github.io/cv/index.md

 ## Community and Public Scholarship

-2018	Inaugural lecture, “Social and Technological Humanitarian Studies” program, University of Calgary.
-A lecture I organized to report to my department the research I’ve been doing.
+2018	Inaugural lecture, "Social and Technological Humanitarian Studies" program, University of Calgary.
+A lecture I organized to report to my department the research I've been doing.

-2018	Keynote presenter, “Open Data Community of Practice” workshop.
+2018	Keynote presenter, "Open Data Community of Practice" workshop.
 City of Calgary, AB.

-2018	Organizer, “YYC Data Collective Launch Workshop”.
+2018	Organizer, "YYC Data Collective Launch Workshop".
 Community engagement session for YYC Data Collective, in collaboration with local volunteer and research organizations.

 2017 	2-day University of Calgary map-a-thon for Geography Awareness Week and GIS Day, contributing to Building Canada 2020.